MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 ### How can I switch CRM environments?

-Switching environments helps you to reduce the risk of making unintended changes to your production environment.
-For example, you can test new features or customizations in a staging or development environment before deploying them to your production environment.
-This can help ensure your changes do not disrupt your business operations or your customers' experience.
+Your organization may have multiple environments for you and your sellers to work in.
+Environments help to reduce the risk of making unintended changes to a production environment, for example.
+You can test customizations in a development environment to make sure they don’t disrupt your business operations or your customers' experience before you deploy them to your production environment.

 You will need to switch CRM environments from Viva Sales in Outlook and come back to Viva Sales app in Teams:

 1. [Sign out of Viva Sales in Outlook](https://support.microsoft.com/topic/sign-out-of-viva-sales-7c62164a-ee27-48c7-93a0-c18bb1055cd6).
-2. On the **Welcome to Viva Sales!** screen, select **Sign in to get started**, and then select your CRM and environment to use.
+2. In the **Welcome to Viva Sales!** pane, select **Sign in to get started**, and then select your CRM and environment to use.
-3. Come back to Viva Sales app in Teams and refresh the **Settings** tab to see the new environment
+3. Come back to Viva Sales app in Teams and refresh the **Settings** tab to see the new environment.

 ### Why do I see the message "Sign in to Viva Sales in Outlook first"?